VI Technology

-VI Technology was a privately owned company based in Austin, Texas that provided enterprise test solutions and services.
+VI Technology was a privately owned company based in Austin, Texas, that provided enterprise test solutions and services.
 These solutions ranged from benchtop test systems to enterprise-wide test solutions.
 VI Technology's main product, Arendar, was used by engineering teams in design, characterization, validation, and manufacturing.
 Working together with key partners, Microsoft and National Instruments, VI Technology had worked with companies from the semiconductor, communications, high-tech electronics, defense, biomedical, and automotive industries.
-VI Technology original corporate headquarters was located in Austin, TX, with branch locations in Dallas, TX and Mountain View, CA.
+VI Technology original corporate headquarters was located in Austin, Texas, with branch locations in Dallas, Texas, and Mountain View, California.

 VI Technology was bought by Aeroflex in 2009.

 History

-VI Technology was founded in Austin, Texas in 1991 by an electrical engineer and a computer scientist from the University of Texas.
+VI Technology was founded in Austin, Texas, in 1991 by an electrical engineer and a computer scientist from the University of Texas.
 Founded to develop software instrument drivers for measurement instruments, the company expanded to develop automated test systems and enterprise test data management solutions for industry.